dotnet/designs/accepted/2021/runtime-security-mitigations.md

 Low-level techniques used by .NET runtime such as return address hijacking for GC thread suspension have to be updated for compatibility with shadow stack.

 We have been working closely with Windows team on ensuring that the shadow stack support in the operating system can work well together with .NET runtime.
-The result of this collaboration are new Windows APIs e.g. `RtlGetReturnAddressHijackTarget` that is in private preview currently.
-The new APIs should help other language runtimes to enable this mitigation.
+New Windows APIs designed as part of this effort are going to be introduced to make it possible.
+These new APIs should help other similar language runtimes to enable this mitigation as well.
 Our plan is complete support for shadow stack mitigation on Windows in .NET 6.

 Linux support for shadow stack is [still being worked on](https://lore.kernel.org/linux-mm/20210217222730.15819-1-yu-cheng.yu@intel.com/T/#t) at the time of writing.
 Once the shadow stack support lands in mainstream Linux kernels, we will make sure that .NET runtime is compatible with it.
 We expect that supporting shadow stack on Linux will be easier due to the less restrictive approach taken to implement this mitigation in Linux kernel.
 Unlike Windows, the shadow stack mismatches can be handled by the user code on Linux that is less secure, but also easier to work with.